Architectural Engineering

 — Renee Zaccagni ’13

-Outside of the classroom, you can become a student member of the American Society of Civil Engineers, School of Architecture's Dichotomy and participate in the annual concrete canoe competition.
+Outside the classroom, you can join student groups like the American Society of Civil Engineers, contribute to the School of Architecture’s Dichotomy publication, or even compete in the annual concrete canoe competition.

 Open All | Close All